-For the use of photos and video recordings of pupils in school documents, the school's website or social media, permission is requested.
-Parents are welcome to contact us should they wish for a recording or image of their child to be removed.
+For the use of images and digital recordings of students in school documents, school website, social media or the press, we seek parents' consent.
+Sharing our learning through pictures on these platforms is a great way to engage parents.
+When no consent has been given, we will exclude the student during image and digital recordings or make sure their face is unrecognizable.
+Parents are welcome to contact us should they wish for an image or digital recording of their child to be removed.

-OUR BOARD (STICHTING OPENBAAR PRIMAIR BASIS ONDERWIJS HAARLEMMERMEER, SOPOH) HAS A PRIVACY POLICY WHICH DESCRIBES HOW PUPIL DATA IS DEALT WITH AT SCHOOL, AND WHAT THE RIGHTS ARE FOR PARENTS AND PUPILS.
+OUR BOARD (STICHTING OPENBAAR PRIMAIR BASIS ONDERWIJS HAARLEMMERMEER, SOPOH) HAS A PRIVACY POLICY WHICH DESCRIBES HOW STUDENT DATA IS DEALT WITH AT SCHOOL, AND WHAT THE RIGHTS ARE FOR PARENTS AND STUDENTS.